It all starts with God and the decision to follow Him. For Chronic Joy, that includes having a clear Statement of Faith.

 We know that it takes time for churches and organizations to flesh out chronic illness ministries within their walls.
 And it takes people willing to lead even when we don’t feel well, which is why we’ve created streamlined and easy-to-use tools and resources.
 Before we even wrote our first book, we developed resources to make this process easier:

 We know that community can be challenging for those with chronic illness.
 There are often more days we don’t leave home than days we do, and that committing to a traditional small group may be difficult.

-- our churches may not understand the significant challenges associated with chronic physical and mental illness
+- our churches may not understand the significant challenges associated with chronic illness, mental illness, chronic pain and disability

 - they may not recognize our needs when we don’t look sick